7 fantastic Father’s Day Yorkshire gift experiences

 Full day course from £99 for 1 person, £150 for 2 people – further discounts for larger groups.
 Reeth nr Richmond (15 mins off the A1).

-4. For the hungry artist: Dales art experience including 2 course lunch
+4. For the hungry artist: art experience including lunch

-If the answer to any of the above questions is ‘yes’, then treat the old man to this creative day out under the expert tutelage of artist Katherine Ralph in the heart of the Dales.
-She’ll introduce a range of techniques including glass painting, lino block relief, ink painting and more.
-He’ll head home with the fruits of his labour and having enjoyed a home-cooked, locally-sourced two course lunch.
+If the answer to any of the above questions is ‘yes’, then treat the old man to this creative day out under the expert tutelage of artist Paul Robinson near the Peak District national park.
+He’ll introduce a range of techniques so dad can head home with the fruits of his labour and having enjoyed a home-cooked, locally-sourced lunch.

 5. For the stressed-out: Axe throwing (near Leeds, York and Harrogate)